Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If your pet gets anxious with travel, you can pack a bag of things that can help keep your dog calm:

 Each dog will react differently to these products, so you might have to do some extensive research and try out products to see what’s effective for your dog.
-You can also consult with your veterinarian to see if anti-anxiety medication or medication for nausea would be appropriate for your dog.
+You can also consult with a veterinarian to see if anti-anxiety medication or medication for nausea would be appropriate for your dog.
 Note that some dogs may not need anything but a few pets and cuddles before they calm down.

 Wrapping Up